aws/karpenter-provider-aws/website/content/en/docs/concepts/disruption.md

 * [**Consolidation**]({{<ref "#consolidation" >}}): Karpenter works to actively reduce cluster cost by identifying when:
   * Nodes can be removed because the node is empty
   * Nodes can be removed as their workloads will run on other nodes in the cluster.
-  * Nodes can be replaced with cheaper variants due to a change in the workloads.
+  * Nodes can be replaced with lower priced variants due to a change in the workloads.
 * [**Drift**]({{<ref "#drift" >}}): Karpenter will mark nodes as drifted and disrupt nodes that have drifted from their desired specification.
 See [Drift]({{<ref "#drift" >}}) to see which fields are considered.
 * [**Interruption**]({{<ref "#interruption" >}}): Karpenter will watch for upcoming interruption events that could affect your nodes (health events, spot interruption, etc.) and will taint, drain, and terminate the node(s) ahead of the event to reduce workload disruption.